 I also quickly realised how frustrating it was for me, trying to shoot pictures and videos.
 My camera would need a serious upgrade with a wide-angle lens or more powerful lights maybe to be able to capture the magic of these wrecks.
 So I decided to focus on interesting details whether it was interesting remaining parts of the ship or marine life around it.

 On the most recent wreck, from WWII, I was shocked to see a screw thread almost intact.
 Is the cold water the reason for this excellent conservation?
-I don’t know but for mid-September, the water temperature was at a comfortable level of 12°C.
+I don’t know but for mid-September, the water temperature was at a comfortable level of 12°C (based on Scottish standards!).

 From a marine life point of view, the sides of wrecks are covered in orange and yellow soft corals.
 The wrasses came to play while the crabs were shy and hid in holes.
 Marine life highlights are the sun starfish and the plumose anemone.

 Will I dive Scapa Flow again?
 I hope so!
 I would love to dive the most famous shipwrecks like The Bummer.
-These dive sites are deeper so a certification for deep diving at -40 m is necessary.
+These dive sites are deeper so a deep-diving certification is necessary to reach a depth of 40 m.
 I would also recommend being nitrox certified to extend your bottom time.

 Who to go diving with in Scapa Flow?